 11. Hit the Ski Slopes at Lake Tahoe

 Winter is one of the best times to visit California if you enjoy downhill skiing and snowboarding.
 The state is home to some of the best ski resorts in the United States, including Palisades Tahoe and Alpine Meadows in Lake Tahoe.

-Other top ski resorts in California include Heavenly Ski Resort in the Lake Tahoe area and the Mammoth Mountain Ski Area in the Sierra National Forest of the Eastern Sierras, just over a five-hour drive from Los Angeles.
+Other top ski resorts in California include Heavenly Ski Resort in the Lake Tahoe area and the Mammoth Mountain Ski Area in the Eastern Sierra, just over a five-hour drive from Los Angeles.
 Both Heavenly and Mammoth Mountain have superb terrain parks in addition to extensive alpine ski slopes.

 Music lovers come from far and wide to attend some of California's most popular festivals.
 High-caliber performances and a fun-loving social atmosphere makes these festivals worth a detour.

 The Coachella Valley Music and Arts Festival is one of the most famous and exciting festivals with hugely popular concerts that draw jam-packed crowds.
 The lineup features some of the biggest names in current rock, pop, hip hop, and electronic music.
 Legendary performers like Beyoncé, Madonna, Paul McCartney, Björk, Daft Punk, and Amy Winehouse have performed at Coachella.

 Held in the Coachella Valley about a 30-minute drive from Palm Springs, the Coachella Valley Music & Art Festival takes place over two weekends in April and sells out ahead of time.

 Besides amazing music concerts, the festival is known for its lively atmosphere as well as the food & drinks.
 The festival offers outdoor dining options catered by top-notch restaurants.